 When we get older, mortality starts to leak inside our minds.
 We see friends and family members our age or younger passing away.
 In some cases, our mortality thrusts into our minds.
 A friend of mine suddenly died of a heart attack, I began to wonder about my own genetics.
 He was in good shape, had a wife and three kids, and was a bit over 50 years old.
 Is it possible that I am prone to heart attacks and should take better care of myself?
 I didn’t have any data to answer my questions, so I decided I needed to research and find out.

 I tried to reach out to my birth mother’s doctor, but he had passed away years ago.
 Even if he were alive, they would seal birth certificate records for adoptees in New York.
-It was almost impossible to obtain these records, and my parents had very little information about my biological parents.
+It was almost impossible to obtain these records, and my parents had very little information about my family of origin.

 On November 14, 2019, everything changed when the state passed legislation allowing adoptees to receive a certified copy of their birth certificate when they turn 18-years-old.
 This law opened up new, exciting and sometimes daunting paths that they could take.

 I requested my birth certificate in early 2020.
 You can likely guess what happened next.
 COVID-19.
 My request to obtain my records was delayed, of course.
 The world was dealing with graver issues.

 While my request to obtain my records was delayed throughout the pandemic, I decided to explore another avenue: an at-home genetic testing kit.

 My adoptive father is Italian, and my adoptive mother is Irish/Italian, so growing up, I always identified as Italian and Irish.
 With a name like Anthony Onesto, it all made sense.
 But what would I find out when my results came back?
 What is my ethnic background?
 Am I Italian, or is that a facade?
 What would it say about my genetics?
 Am I prone to any diseases or other health issues?
 To be honest, I was more nervous about reading those results than the words on my birth certificate.